gafusion/doc/html/src/neo.rst

 Data output
 -----------

-A description of the NEO output files is :doc:`here <neo/outputs>`.
+A description of the NEO output files and output subroutine parameters is :doc:`here <neo/outputs>`.

 Normalization
 -------------